MSchwab22/MSchwab22/README.md

 - 👋 Hi, I’m @MSchwab22
 - 👀 I’m interested in cybersecurity.
-- 🌱 I’m currently learning about cybersecuirty at Butler University.
+- 🌱 I’m currently learning about cybersecuirty at Fullstack Academy.
 - 💞️ I’m looking to collaborate on anything IT.
 - 📫 How to reach me monica.schwab22@gmail.com